FEATURED BOOKS

 Take Out Your Nose Ring, Honey, We're Going to Grandma's!

-is a light-hearted guide to parenting teens, co-authored by one of the nation's most widely recognized authorities on family matters,
+is a light-hearted guide to parenting teens, co-authored by one of the nation's

-Carleton Kendrick.
-He is a frequent guest of major media coast-to-coast, including The Early Show on CBS, Good Morning America on ABC, Time Magazine,
+been a popular guest of major media coast-to-coast, including The Early Show on

 |